caropez/tic-tac-toe/README.md

 # tic-tac-toe game
-This is a FastAPI-based Noughts and Crosses (Tic-Tac-Toe) game API.
+This is a FastAPI-based Tic-Tac-Toe game API.
 ## Features
 * Create a new game and get a game ID
 * Make moves using x and y coordinates